and-fm/cloudflared-ssh-action/README.md

 ## Contributions

 Any help keeping this repo healthy and secure would be appreciated! \
-Remaining in my to-do is automating semantic version releases in case users need to rollback to older, stable versions. \
+Remaining in the to-do is automating semantic version releases in case users need to rollback to older, stable versions. \
-This action is now meeting my project's needs, so I won't be releasing further updates unless required.

 ## Usage